Code-House/BACNet-openHAB-binding/README.md

 `Switch reflectors_west_2 "Reflectors West Center" <reflector> (Reflector) {bacnet="device=701105,type=binaryValue,object=3"}`

-The following _mandatory_ keys are available:
+The following keys are available:

-- `device` is the instance ID (integer) of the device as configured on your local network (it is *not* the IP address of the device)
+* `device` is the instance ID (integer) of the device as configured on your local network (it is *not* the IP address of the device)
-- `object`is the instance ID (integer) of the object you want to tie to this openHAB item
-- `type` is the object type.
+* `type` is the object type.
 Available types are  `analogInput`, `analogOutput`, `analogValue`, `binaryInput`, `binaryOutput`, `binaryValue`

-The following _optional_ keys are available:

-- `readThrrottle` is the minimum number of time (in milliseconds) that the binding should wait between two property read requests to the device of this configuration.
-- `writeThrrottle` is the minimum number of time (in milliseconds) that the binding should wait between two property write requests to the device of this configuration.
+* `id`is the instance ID (integer) of the object you want to tie to this openHAB item

+All these properties are coming from bacnet standard.
+If you don't know yet device id or available properties please contact your device manufacturer and ask for appropriate documentation.
+Source code contains class named `org.openhab.binding.bacnet.internal.util.DiscoveryMain` which drops all devices and available properties.

+## Configuration options
+This binding have few basic options.
+Bold items are mandatory
+* **broadcast** - broadcast address used to discover devices
+* localBindAddress (default 0.0.0.0) - bind ip for local device, be aware that in some cases bacnet4j (used under the hood) doesn't work when this option is specified
+* port (default 47808)
+* localNetworkNumber (default 0) - bacnet network number
+* localDeviceId (default 1339) - device id used to identify openhab in bacnet network

+Currently binding will fetch all items every 30 seconds.

 ## How does it work?

 The binding uses BACNet/IP and sends out a broadcast discovery command on startup.
 All devices on the local network responding to the broadcast become available to the binding.
-The binding will continuously update endpoint values for all objects that are configured in your item files by issuing read property commands via BACNet.
+The binding will continuously update values for all objects that are configured in your item files by issuing read property commands via BACNet.
 Sending commands/status updates will result in write property commands.

 ### Development

 The item types "dimmer", "number" and "switch" have been tested.
-This binding is still in it's early development stage and might need many tweaks to work reliably in all cases!
+As said earlier this binding is still in it's early development stage and might need many tweaks to work reliably in all cases!
+Don't hesitate to report issues in this github project or ask on [openhab community forum](http://community.openhab.org).
+Just mention @splatch in your post to don't let me miss your message.